 As a little girl, I spent my share of days on long drives through the country with my parents and sisters.
 My sisters and I would climb into the back of the car ready for another adventure.

 We never knew where we might end up.
-Truth is, I don’t think my parents knew where we’d end up most of those times.
+The truth is, I don’t think my parents knew where we’d end up most of those times.
 Most of those rides ended somewhere in North Carolina.
 Sometimes, we would end up at a relative’s house for an impromptu visit.
-We were also likely to end up at one of the North Carolina Sounds (as in body of water).
+We were also likely to end up at one of the North Carolina Sounds (as in a body of water).
 And there were other times when we ended up on the Outer Banks.

 To this day, I love getting into a vehicle and setting out for a long drive – destination unknown.
 Lucky for me, I married a man who loves it too.

 By now, you’re probably wondering what on earth pickled eggs and beets have to do with my childhood rides?
-Well, I’m going to tell you – every now and then throughout the day we’d stop for a snack (or a potty break).
+Well, I’m going to tell you – now and then throughout the day we’d stop for a snack (or a potty break).
 More times than not, these stops were at old service stations or general country stores.
 Pickled eggs graced the countertops of most of these places.
 Sometimes they would be plain pickled eggs, other times there were red pickled eggs.

-There are many variations of this recipe out there, but this one was passed down and I’ve stuck with it.
+There are many variations of this recipe out there, but this one was passed down, and I’ve stuck with it.
 You can use whole or sliced beets.
 I’m using sliced beets today since that’s what I have on hand.
 Also, when in a pinch, I have used white vinegar with good results.

 You will need 8 hard boiled eggs, 2 (15 ounce) cans of whole beets,1 cup juice reserved, 1 onion, sliced in strips, 1 cup of white sugar, 3/4 cup of cider vinegar, 1/2 teaspoon of salt, 1 pinch of black pepper, 2 bay leaves, and 12 whole cloves.